FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 3: Design/06-Learning unit development/06-LearningUnitDevelopment.md

 The easiest way to define the quiz questions in a reusable format is to use the GIFT quiz format that can then be imported in the Skills4EOSC learning platform (the other way around is also possible, export the questions created on the platform in GIFT for others to reuse).

-The provided [Quiz GIFT Template](https://github.com/FAIR-by-Design-Methodology/templates/blob/main/resources/Learning%20Unit/Assessment/quiz_gift_template.md) contains examples of the different types of questions.
+The provided [Quiz GIFT Template](./attachments/quiz_gift_template.txt) contains examples of the different types of questions.

 Detailed instructions on how to write quiz questions in the GIFT format can be found on the Moodle site: [GIFT format](https://docs.moodle.org/402/en/GIFT_format).

+You can use the [GIFT Question Editor](https://fuhrmanator.github.io/GIFT-grammar-PEG.js/editor/editor.html) to validate or generate your own GIFT formatted quiz questions.

+#### Create a quiz

+Try to create a quiz that has at least 3 different questions of different types for one of the learning units of your Open Science course.
+Validate your quiz using the [GIFT Question Editor](https://fuhrmanator.github.io/GIFT-grammar-PEG.js/editor/editor.html).

-### Strategy
+### Assessment Strategy

 Once you have defined your quiz questions, the next step is to define the quiz strategy.

+This strategy can be defined

+- separately for each quiz
+- as a common strategy for all formative quizzes, or
-If this strategy can be applied to all formative quizzes or it is one strategy for the final exam, then it can be described in the main facilitation guide document (see next learning unit for more details).
+- can be one strategy for the summative final exam

+In the first case, a separate strategy document needs to be developed for each learning unit, while for the later two options (recommended) the quiz strategy can be described in the main facilitation guide document (see next learning unit for more details).

 If each learning unit has its own quiz strategy then it should be provided together with the learning unit.
-For these purposes you can use the [Assessment Strategy Template](https://github.com/FAIR-by-Design-Methodology/templates/blob/main/resources/Learning%20Unit/Assessment/assessment_template.md) that also contains the pointers for GIFT quiz questions development for ease of use.

 The assessment strategy needs to describe the following items:

 - how many questions should be used from the questions pool
 - is there any weight that should be given to the questions
 - questions order (random or specific)